Daniel J. Frey

 What can hope be?

-Hope can come from not being afraid your child will be killed in their classroom.
+Hope can come from not being afraid that your child will be killed in their classroom.

 Hope can be working hard and earning a living to pay your bills with a little extra left in your pocket.

-Hope can be coming out of the shadows of racism, misogyny, sexual bias, and contributing without fear of economic and social retribution.
+Hope can come out of the shadows of racism, misogyny, and sexual bias and contribute without fear of economic and social retribution.

 None of these ideas to bring hope are new.